 Carrollton Swears in City Councilmembers

-Two of the four Carrollton City Council seats scheduled for this year’s election were sworn in during the Tuesday, May 12 meeting at City Hall.
+The last two of the four Carrollton City Council seats scheduled for this year’s election were sworn in during the Tuesday, November 17 meeting at City Hall.

-Amid coronavirus concerns, the state required local governments in March to postpone contested elections until November and swear-in uncontested candidates in May.
+Amid coronavirus concerns, the state required local governments in the spring to postpone contested elections and both Falconer and Hennefer continued serving until the November election.